Anti-Japanese sentiment: World War II

 The US historian James J. Weingartner attributes the very low number of Japanese in US POW compounds to two key factors: a Japanese reluctance to surrender and a widespread American "conviction that the Japanese were 'animals' or 'subhuman' and unworthy of the normal treatment accorded to POWs."
 The latter reasoning is supported by Niall Ferguson: "Allied troops often saw the Japanese in the same way that Germans regarded Russians [sic] — as Untermenschen."
 Weingartner believed that to explain why merely 604 Japanese captives were alive in Allied POW camps by October 1944.

 Ulrich Straus, a US Japanologist, wrote that frontline troops intensely hated Japanese military personnel and were "not easily persuaded" to take or protect prisoners, as they believed that Allied personnel who surrendered got "no mercy" from the Japanese.

 Allied soldiers believed that Japanese soldiers were inclined to feign surrender in order to launch surprise attacks.
 Therefore, according to Straus, "[s]enior officers opposed the taking of prisoners[,] on the grounds that it needlessly exposed American troops to risks...."

 United States World War II poster.
-Shows a big caricature face of a demonic monster figure, possibly based on a caricature of Hideki Tōjō.
-The figure holds a blood dripping knife.
+Shows a grossly exaggerated caricature of a demonic monster figure, possibly based on Hideki Tōjō.
+The figure holds a knife dripping blood and a sign in Japlish.

 An estimated 112,000 to 120,000 Japanese migrants and Japanese Americans from the West Coast were interned regardless of their attitude to the US or to Japan.
 They were held for the duration of the war in the Continental US.
 Only a few members of the large Japanese population of Hawaii were relocated in spite of the proximity to vital military areas.